 According to the General Secretary, summarizing Resolution 18 is to see what has been done, but there is still much that has not been done.

-The General Secretary also shared about the country's position in the international arena and affirmed that the achievements of innovation are great but looking at other countries, they are "too slow".
+The General Secretary also shared about the country's position in the international arena and affirmed that the achievements of innovation are very great but looking at other countries, they are "too slow".
 He cited countries in the region such as Singapore, Thailand, and South Korea, which had difficulties in the last century but are now very developed.
-Or China, which is similar to Vietnam, but after 40 years of reform and opening up, the average income per capita is more than 3 times that of Vietnam.
+Or China is similar to Vietnam, but after 40 years of reform and opening up, the average income per capita is more than 3 times that of Vietnam.

-In fact, the risk of falling behind has been identified by the Party since the 6th Congress and is still present, even more complicated now because the world has made new developments.
+In fact, the risk of falling behind has been recognized by the Party since the 6th Congress and is still present, even more complicated now because the world has made new developments.
 According to the General Secretary, this is only the first step of arrangement, the next step is the whole process.

 Assessing the government apparatus, the General Secretary cited Dong Anh district (Hanoi) with a budget revenue of nearly 30,000 billion VND, Hoan Kiem district with a budget revenue of 22,000 billion VND, this figure is equal to the budget revenue of several provinces, even more than 20 times that of a province.